-Every organization is required to have a Warden Team or ECO (Emergency Control Organization) in their business.
+Every organisation is required to have a Warden Team or ECO (Emergency Control Organization) in their business.
 These are the people who are responsible for directing us out of a building in the event of an evacuation.

 So, what should we look for in ourselves if we are considering being a warden, and what should we be seeking in someone if we are considering recruiting them for the role?

 There are way more emergencies than just a fire.
-Emergencies could be natural, human, or technological in nature.
-This could be a medical emergency, a flood or storm, bomb threat or even dealing with an armed intruder.
-There are literally dozens of different situations that would necessitate the assistance of the wardens in your organization.
-Often, wardens will be deployed to help us shelter in place and not necessarily evacuate.
+Emergencies could be natural, human or technological.
+This could be a medical emergency, a flood or storm, a bomb threat or even dealing with an armed intruder.
+There are literally dozens of different situations that would necessitate the assistance of the wardens in your organisation.

 Let’s look at some of the things that all wardens need to be able to do in their role.

-Wardens are in control of people’s safety during an emergency.
-They are authorized to instruct people to take a certain action.
+They are authorised to instruct people to take a certain action.
 They have authority over even senior management during an emergency, which could include ordering other staff to immediately evacuate.

 They are not there to request that their instructions be followed, but in fact, they are telling people what they must do.
-It doesn’t mean they can touch or move people or even cajole them, but they are in charge and they are authorized to give people instructions.
+It doesn’t mean they can touch or move people or even cajole them, but they are in charge and they are authorised to give people instructions.

-This means that you should be comfortable to assume responsibility and not shy away from telling people what to do in the case an evacuation tone going off.
+This means that you should be comfortable to assume responsibility and not shy away from telling people what to do in the case of an evacuation tone going off.
 Being willing and able to give clear and direct orders is a must.
 If this is not you, then I would not apply for the role.

 Wardens are required to don a coloured hat or hard hat so that they can be identified.
-So many times, wardens are reluctant to do this.
-Having the right apparel is important.
+So many times, wardens are reluctant to do this, however, having the right apparel is important.

 There will be adrenaline flowing, even in a drill most likely, possibly confusion and possibly a real need to be fearful.
 Others around you could possibly panic, although this is far from a certainty.

 You don’t need to be a leader in your job or in life to be a good warden.
 You do, however, need to take on being a leader in an emergency.
 People will look for your guidance and your direction.
 Be clear, be heard, and be followed.

 An eye for detail is a must.
-A warden’s role is to do a sweep of their assigned area and look for the source of the emergency as well as instructing everyone in your command to evacuate.
+A warden’s role is to do a sweep of their assigned area and look for the source of the emergency as well as instruct everyone in your command to evacuate.
 It is important to know your patch and have systems around how you will scour your area.

-Things can change in an instant in an emergency, so being adaptable is crucial.
+Things can change in an instant during an emergency, so being adaptable is crucial.
 The exit that you normally direct people to use may now not be safe.
 A quick and accurate decision outside of what you are accustomed to may need to be made.